MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/download-attachment.md

 | ID   | The ID of the list item that contains the attachment to be downloaded.   | Integer   |
 | List Name   | The name of the SharePoint list that contains the item.   | String   |

-## Download Attachment Optional properties
+## Download Attachment Optional Properties

 There are no optional properties for this runbook activity.